DillonSteyl/SCIE1000/Week 8/graph_context_1.md

-# Applying Graphing - The Species Area Curve
+# Challenge - Species Area Curve

 The University of Queensland St. Lucia campus is home to a large variety of wildlife, including student favourites such as the families of ducks seen at UQ Lakes.
 The university is also home to a range of reptiles, insects and plant species, many of which are Australian fauna and flora.